alby13/sd-status-indicator/README.md

 **Usage**
 Clone this repository to your local machine.
-Install the required libraries by running pip install -r requirements.txt.
+Install the required libraries by running pip to install the requirements.
 Run the script by executing python sd-status-indicator.py.
 The graphical window will appear, displaying the CPU and GPU usage.